authzforce/server/upgrader/src/README.md

 1. Restart Tomcat on the new AuthZForce server to load the new data.

-1. If your old Authzforce version was 4.2.0 and the upgrade was successful, you may remote this old version:
+1. If your old Authzforce version was 4.2.0 and the upgrade was successful, you may remove this old version:
    ```shell
     $ sudo aptitude purge authzforce
     ```